 How to Practice Your Mental Math Skills

-Although we do not deal with all aspects of GMAT math frequently (I am still waiting for my knowledge the Pythagorean Theorem and trapezoid area calculations to enable me to MacGyver my way out of an extremely tight spot), most of us do interact with two types of quantitative information everyday: time and money.
+Although we do not deal with all aspects of GMAT math frequently (I am still waiting for my knowledge of the Pythagorean Theorem and trapezoid area calculations to enable me to MacGyver my way out of an extremely tight spot), most of us do interact with two types of quantitative information everyday: time and money.
 These interactions provide great opportunities to practice your mental math skills.
 Several examples are provided below.

 1) What’s the total? (addition and multiplication)